Dyalog/a3s-Linux/README.md

 This set of scripts will allow you to run a Dyalog APL session as a service on a Linux host.

-This is a work-in-progress tool, contributions are welcom via a pull request.
+This is a work-in-progress tool, contributions are welcome via a pull requests.

 Currently this supports systemd, upstart and init.d files

 ## Uses
-This could be used to host a MiServer webside on a linux server, Dyalog uses this script to launch TryAPL on a linux host.
+This could be used to host a MiServer website on a linux server, Dyalog uses this script to launch TryAPL on a linux host.

 ## Config

-The file */etc/default/a3s* has options for setting up the service, Which workspace to run, which user to run as, etc.
+The file */etc/default/a3s* has options for setting up the service, which workspace to run, which user to run as, etc.

 ### Install